rdlaitila/upperclass.lua/docs/defining_class_properties.md

 * Getting
 * Setting

 In upperclass you can define the access scope for both getting the property and setting the property.
-This effectivly allows you to create property types such as 'constant', 'public readonly' etc:
+This effectivly allows you to create property access types such as 'constant', 'public readonly' etc:

 ```lua
 --